MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-persona-and-teams.md

 ## The digital security office

-Digital security deals with the entire enterprise scale analytics and AI construction set.
+Digital security deals with the entire management and analytics scenario.
 It is usually a dedicated department lead by a Chief Information Security Officer.
 This department works closely with Data Platform Ops, the data governance review board, and the architecture review board.

 ## Data governance roles and responsibilities